Jak0lev/LibraryProject/README.md

 # LibraryProject

 Hello!
-This is a project of mine.
+This is a project of mine, idea given by Daboi.
-I am still adding features and debugging it, but am putting this here to see.
+I have completed the first version of the project, yey!

-Daboi, if you're reading this, I am very sure I also misunderstood the assignment or try harded a bit too much. xD
+Daboi, if you're reading this, I am very sure I also misunderstood the assignment or try harded a bit too much. xD - written by Kohu, 03.08.2024, around ~11 PM.

 Before you copy paste this, this project uses MSVC compiler, C++20 language standard, and you have to make a file called "BOOKS" (in caps) in your project's directory.